I bet, it’s not what you thought.

 Obviously, you want people to click on the link and access tools that will enhance their social media marketing.
 Is that right?

-When it comes to anchor texts links, you have to simplify the process, and not stuff a web page with several outbound links that go out to the same site.
+When it comes to anchor text links, you have to simplify the process, and not stuff a web page with several outbound links that go out to the same site.

 You’ve got to understand that when Google sees more than one anchor text that links out to the same web page, it takes into account only the first anchor.
 A second link will be ignored.